SammyEnigma/QTypes/Examples/SearchModel/README.md

 ### reset()

-Resets the list to the original list.
+Resets the list to the original list

 -----